Buick Riviera: Eighth generation (1995–1999)

-1997 saw suspension revisions, removing excess weight.
+For model year (MY) 1997, engineers revised the suspension revisions, removing weight.
 An upgraded 4T65E-HD transmission featuring a larger 258 mm torque converter and heavy-duty gearbox were added.
 18,827 were made in 1997.

 For 1998, the 240 hp supercharged V6 became standard.
-GM's OnStar service was added as an option, along with minor interior design changes and features including passenger heated seats.
+GM's OnStar service was added as an option, along with minor interior design changes and features including new passenger heated seats and the removal of the front "55/45" 3-seater split bench option.
 A total of 10,953 units were produced for 1998.

-With sales of all coupes declining in the North American market, GM decided to discontinue the Riviera.
-1999 was the car's last model year with production of 1,956 cars ceasing on November 25, 1998.
-The final 200 cars had special silver paint and trim, and were denoted "Silver Arrow" models, a designation which hearkened back to several Silver Arrow show cars that had been built off Riviera bodies by Bill Mitchell.
+With sales of all coupes declining in the North American market, GM discontinued the Riviera.
+1999 was the car's last model year with production of 1,956 cars ending on November 25, 1998.
+The final 200 cars, marketed as Silver Arrow models, carried special silver paint and trim, recalling several earlier Silver Arrow concept cars using the earliest Riviera by Bill Mitchell.